magpie-ea/magpie-v3-docs/docs/01_designing_experiments/01_template_views.md

 ### Thanks view

-Instantiate with `babeViews.thanks`. **The _thanks_ view must always be included in your experiment because it wraps up and processes the data collected during the experiment.** Optional fields:
+Instantiate with `babeViews.view_generator('thanks', ...)`. **The _thanks_ view must always be included in your experiment because it wraps up and processes the data collected during the experiment.** Optional fields:

 * `title: string`
     * the title of the view